© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 Plugs and sockets

-The Plugs and Sockets etc. (Safety) Regulations 1994 require all electrical appliances to be correctly fitted with an approved plug - one complying with BS 1363 - with sleeved pins.
+The Plugs and Sockets etc (Safety) Regulations 1994 require all electrical appliances to be correctly fitted with an approved plug - one complying with BS 1363 - with sleeved pins.
 All plugs should carry the name and reference number of the approved body, normally BSI (British Standards Institution) or ASTA (ASTA Diamond Mark, run by Intertek).
 The plug does not have to be moulded on, but it must have the correct fuse for the appliance.

 All sockets (for example, on mains extension leads) adaptors and similar devices must meet British or European Standards.

-The distance between the bars and the strength of the guard are laid down in standards.
+The distance between the bars and the strength of the guard are laid down in British Standards.